PashakArt/typescript-oop-patterns/README.md

 ## Structure patterns are responsible for creating class hierarchies
 **Adapter** is a design pattern that allows objects with incompatible interfaces to work together.

 [Example:](https://github.com/PashakArt/typescript-oop-patterns/tree/main/src/structure_patterns/adapter) application works by retrieving data in JSON format.
 Then there is a requirement to send it to a third-party service.
 The third-party service only accepts in XML, but we do not have the ability to change the format of the extracted data on our side.

-Important: used after the fact to force incompatible classes to work together, unlike a bridge that is designed in advance.
+*Important*: used after the fact to force incompatible classes to work together, unlike a bridge that is designed in advance.

 **Bridge**